Utah

 “Telemedicine services” means telehealth services including:

-• Clinical care;
+• clinical care;

-• Health education;
+• health education;

-• Health administration;
+• health administration;

-• Home health;
+• home health;

-• Facilitation of self-managed care and caregiver support; or
+• facilitation of self-managed care and caregiver support; or

-• Remote patient monitoring occurring incidentally to general supervision; and
+• remote patient monitoring occurring incidentally to general supervision; and

-Must be provided by a provider to a patient through a method of communication that:
+provided by a provider to a patient through a method of communication that:

-• Uses synchronous interaction; and
+• uses asynchronous store and forward transfer or synchronous interaction; and

-• The federal Health Information Technology for Economic and Clinical Health Act, Pub.
+• Health Information Technology for Economic and Clinical Health Act, Pub.
 L. No. 111-5, 123 Stat.
 226, 467, as amended.

-SOURCE: Utah Code 31A-22-649.4 (Accessed Feb.
-2023).
+SOURCE: Utah Code 31A-22-649 & 649.5 (Accessed Nov.
+2024).

-Last updated 02/01/2023
+Last updated 11/25/2024

 Parity